gosom/google-maps-scraper/README.md

   -dsn string
         Use this if you want to use a database provider -exit-on-inactivity duration
-        program exits after this duration of inactivity -input string
+        program exits after this duration of inactivity(example value '5m') -input string
         is the path to the file where the queries are stored (one query per line).
 By default it reads from stdin (default "stdin")
-  -lang string
+  -json
+        Use this to produce a json file instead of csv (not avalaible when using db) -lang string
         is the languate code to use for google (the hl urlparam).Default is en .
 For example use de for German or el for Greek (default "en")
   -produce